maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 <object type="text/html" data="{{ site.baseurl }}/GroupCountBar.html"  width="1200" height="900" style="border: none; padding: 0; width:100%; height:30vw"></object>

 1. **Unknown:** The largest group shown on the plot is, by far, the incidents where the affiliated group is unknown.
-This means while recording the incident it was unclear which group was behind the attack and no group claimed responsibility.
+This means while recording the incident it was unclear which group was behind the attack and none claimed responsibility.
 2. **JNIM:** Jama'at Nasr al-Islam wal Muslimin, formed in March of 2017 when the four groups Ansar al-Din, al-Murabitun, the Macina Liberation Front (MLF), and the Sahara Emirate subgroup of al-Qa'ida in the Lands of the Islamic Maghreb (AQIM) merged together.
 The leader has pledged allegiance to the emirs of AQIM, al-Qa'ida and the Taliban.
 This group is based in Mali but has attacked all across the Sahel region.
 [6]
 3. **Muslim Extremists:** An umbrella term where the incident was likely committed by one of the other islamic groups mentioned here.
 4. **Boko Haram:** Refer to themselves as Jama'atu Ahl as-Sunnah li-Da'awati wal-Jihad (translates to "People Committed to the Prophet's Teachings for Propagation and Jihad") was founded in 2002 in Nigeria.
 In July 2010 the previous second-in-command took control, threatened western influence in Nigeria and pledged allegiance to al-Qa'ida.
 Capability and activities increased greatly in 2014.
 [7]